caproto/caproto/doc/source/basics.rst

 *******************************************************

 Caproto can be used to implement both Channel Access clients and servers.
-To give a flavor for how the API works, we’ll demonstrate a small client.
+To give a flavor for how the API works, we’ll demonstrate a simple, synchronous client.

 Channel Access Basics
 =====================